Castleford Park Junior Academy

 Keeping Children Safe in Education: https://www.gov.uk/government/publications/keeping-children-safe-in-education–2

 ‘Keeping Children Safe in Education’ is legislative guidance from the Department for Education that schools must adhere to.
-Our ‘Safeguarding Policy’ relates mainly to this guidance and how we follow it in our school.
+Our ‘Safeguarding Policy’ relates mainly to this guidance and how we follow it in our school and across our Trust.

 In order to ensure that staff appreciate the safeguarding responsibility that accompanies their job role, we have a clear ‘Code of Conduct’ and a ‘Whistleblowing Policy’.
 Our ‘Safer Recruitment Policy’ explains the care and attention we take in order to appoint moral and responsible people to work in our school and our ‘Visitors Policy’ explains how we monitor all adults who are working within the building to support our pupils.

 Our ‘Anti-Bullying’ ‘Internet Safety’ and ‘Positive Handling’ policies explain how we safeguard our pupils whilst they are within school.